 - Niacin | 7%

-Mango Eating Suggestions
+🍽️ Mango Eating Suggestions

-Mangoes contain a large seed, so either cube or slice the mango into long slices.
 Store mangoes at room temperature until ripe, then you can transfer them to the refrigerator for up to five days or freeze them.
-Frozen mangoes are perfect to add to smoothie recipes or even frozen desserts.

 Mangoes are great in smoothies, salads, or as a quick dessert with some whipped coconut cream.
 They are one of the higher sugar-containing fruits, so it is best to eat them in moderation.
-If you love tropical fruits, you can learn more about the health and beauty benefits of papayas.

-Let’s Discuss the Health Benefits of Mango!
+🗣️ Let's Discuss The Health Benefits Of Mango!

 Now that you have learned a lot about the nutrition of mango, I would love to hear what your favorite mango recipe is.
 Mangoes have positive health and beauty benefits, so consider adding them to your diet today.
 Let me know in the comments below.

-You can also connect with me @Eat_Your_Nutrition on Instagram.
+You can also connect with me @EatYourNutrition on Instagram.
 I love seeing your photos. #EatYourNutrition #LauraVillanueva

-- Hide Comments
+Comments